LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/objects-and-math/codingwithobjects.rst

 Objects and Functions
 ---------------------

-Programmers can pass objects as in the input of a function or use an object as the return value of the function.
+Programmers can pass an object as the input to a function, or use an object as the return value of the function.
 Any change to the object within the function will change the object itself.

 .. admonition:: Example